Reduce the Risk of Falls and Slips Guide

-6 Tips to Help Senior Loved Ones Enjoy an Injury-Free Summer
+6 Tips to Help Senior Loved Ones Enjoy an Injury-Free Season

 #1: Exercise to Improve Your Senior Loved One’s Balance

 The stronger your muscles are, the more balanced and coordinated you will be.
-Therefore, one of the best things you can do to help avoid falls is to start doing exercises that are designed to help improve your strength and balance.
-You can start by encouraging your senior loved one to take a yoga class or to follow these ten exercises that they can do in the comfort of their own home.
+Therefore, number one of 6 Best Ways to Reduce the Risk of Falls and Slips is to start doing exercises.
+Exercises which are designed to help improve your strength and balance are best.
+Begin by encouraging your senior loved one to take a yoga class or to follow these ten exercises which are done in the comfort of home.

 #2: Wear Appropriate Footwear

-Wearing sandals might be ideal when you’re sitting on your porch, but they can increase your risk of a slip and fall should you decide to go for a walk in them.
-When venturing outside, make sure your senior loved one is always wearing appropriate footwear for the conditions.
+Wearing sandals might be ideal when you’re sitting on your porch but not for walking!
+But if you are serious to find Ways to Reduce the Risk of Falls and Slips and Slips in Summer do not go for a walk in sandals or flip-flops!
+Instead opt for some excellent fitting walking shoes.
+Be sure sure the shoes fit properly.
+When venturing outside, check to see if your senior loved one is wearing appropriate footwear for the conditions and activity.
 Their walking shoes should be sturdy, supportive, comfortable, and slip-resistant.

 #3: Stay Hydrated